 - Is there a plan in case a child gets lost?
 What preventative measures do you have so this doesn’t happen?

 - How would you describe the atmosphere?
 More structured or relaxed?

 - Stress that caregivers are warm, welcoming and caring.

-- How do you ensure that infants are given equal time and attention to the older children?
-How much time do they spend in the swing, crib or playpen?
+- How do you ensure that infants are given equal time and attention to all the children?
+How much time do younger children spend in the swing, crib or playpen?

 4. Learning & Play

 Now let’s get into the specific details of a usual day in your program.
 How would you answer the following questions?

 - What type of schedule or routine do the children follow each day?
 How do you incorporate time for inside play, outside play, music, arts & crafts, reading, games, drama?